MrHakon/semantic-quiz/README.md

 	Right now, the quiz-method returns a boolean value, used to increase the score counter.
 Sometimes there isn't enough data to construct a question, and this should result in a new question, rather than count as an attempt.
-- Implement at global hint-system
+- Implement a global hint-system
 - Implement more categories (requires the first category to work more fluently)
 - Try to create some sort of GUI